 No-code applications are best used for simple and specific use cases within the workflow operations of a business, as opposed to a more complex solution, for which low-code or traditional development would be favored.

-Low-code and no-code development platforms are helping SMBs reduce costs, improve efficiency, and further the capabilities of their businesses by utilizing digital transformation techniques.
+Low-code and no-code web and mobile app development platforms are helping SMBs reduce costs, improve efficiency, and further the capabilities of their businesses by utilizing digital transformation techniques.

 Reach out to our specialists and discover how Impact can help with your no-code needs today.

 Hi, I’m Buzz the Bee.
 Welcome back to Buzzwords, the series dedicated to breaking down the IT industry’s latest trends.
 Today we’ll be covering “no-code.”
 What is no-code?
 It’s shorthand for platforms that let you build apps and websites by inserting pre-programmed elements.
 It’s an even simpler version of low-code, which only requires a little programming.
 Because that coding is already done, you don’t have to write any of it yourself.

 That’s why it’s called no-code.
 Using no-code platforms is much faster than traditional coding and it doesn’t require an expensive expert programmer.
 Plus, they’re easily scalable because you can edit apps yourself to match the size of your business.
 But if you need your app to have a specific look or functionality, you might not be able to get it.
 Without a designer or programmer on hand, user functionality isn’t always intuitive, and not every platform has cybersecurity included.

 If you’re looking to marry the simplicity of no-code with experience and design and cybersecurity, Impact’s holistic business offerings can help you get exactly the customized product you want while keeping the speed and editability of using a no-code platform.
 Well that’s the buzz on no-code.
 Learn more by going to ImpactMyBiz.com/Buzzwords and tuning in to the next video.
 Bee you later!